PDAL/PDAL/doc/workshop/exercises/analysis/colorization/colorization.rst

 5. :ref:`writers.copc`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will then turn the ``uncompahgre-colored.laz`` into a COPC file for vizualization with QGIS.
+We will then turn the ``uncompahgre-colored.laz`` into a COPC file for vizualization with QGIS
+using the stage below.

 ::

     {
         "type": "writers.copc",
         "filename": "./exercises/analysis/colorization/uncompahgre-colored.copc.laz"
+        "forward": "all"
     }

+1. ``forward``: List of header fields to be preserved from LAS input file.
+In this case, we want ``all``
+   fields to be preserved.

 .. note::